-Established on December 17, 1979 and headquartered in Florence, Oregon, we have grown to include full service branches in Coos Bay, Roseburg, and Eugene, as well as a Trust Office in Medford.
+Established on December 17, 1979 and headquartered in Florence, Oregon, we are proud to have full service branches in Coos Bay, Eugene, Florence, Medford, and Roseburg.
 Staffed by local decision makers, we specialize in offering holistic financial services to our local families and business owners.